Senior Lecturer in International Politics

 Laffey, Mark and Weldes, Jutta (2004) 'Representing the International: Sovereignty after Modernity?'.
 In: Passavant, Paul and Dean, Jodi, (eds.), The Empire's New Clothes: reading Hardt and Negri.
 New York: Routledge, pp 121-142.

 Laffey, Mark and Dean, Kathryn (2002) 'A Flexible Marxism for Flexible Times: globalization and historical materialism'.
-In: Rupert, M. and Smith, H., (eds.), Historical Materialism and Globalisation: Essays on Continuity and Change.
+In: Rupert, Mark and Smith, Hazel, (eds.), Historical Materialism and Globalisation: Essays on Continuity and Change.
 London: Routledge, pp 90-109.